The Agafonov and Schnorr-Stimm theorems for probabilistic automata

 It turns out that normality has a nice interpretation in terms of finite automata.
-Indeed, two classical results, one due to Agafonov and the other due to Schnorr and Stimm, assert that an infinite sequence is normal if and only if it cannot be predicted by a finite automaton with better-than-average accuracy.
+Indeed, two classical results, one due to Agafonov \cite{Agafonov1968} and the other due to Schnorr and Stimm \cite{SchnorrS1972}, assert that an infinite sequence is normal if and only if it cannot be predicted by a finite automaton with better-than-average accuracy.
 Of course, one needs to specify what `predicted' means.
 We consider two prediction models.

-\begin{itemize} \item[(I)] In the Agafonov model, an automaton reads the infinite sequence one letter at a time and updates its state in the usual way.
+\begin{itemize} \item[(I)] In the Agafonov model, an automaton reads the infinite sequence~$X$ one letter at a time and updates its state in the usual way.
 Some of its states have a `select' tag on them.
 When the current state has such a tag, the next letter will be selected and added to a subsequence~$Y$.
 We consider the automaton successful at predicting~$X$ if the subsequence~$Y$ built in this process is infinite and some letter of $A$ does not have asymptotic frequency $1/|A|$ in~$Y$.
 This means that the automaton has exhibited a statistical anomaly in the sequence~$X$ and isolated this anomaly in the subsequence~$Y$.